airmencoders/airmencoders.github.io/_pages/sdi-faq.md

 ### What are the costs to me or my unit?
 None.
 The course is paid for and is a virtual TDY so no travel expenses will be required.

+### What do I get when I complete the course?
+Officers will receive an AF475, Enlisted and Civilian members will receive an LOE.

+### Who should I reach out to with questions?
+If you are in the Space Force, please reach out to supra.coders@afwerx.af.mil.

+Otherwise, please reach out to airmencoders@afwerx.af.mil.